Tairovik/personal-site/content/pages/about.md

       Corner](https://www.instagram.com/thescentcorner/)

       Branding and packaging design of a handmade candle crafts business.
+One of my most beloved projects.

       #### &#xA;• Branding, Visual Identity at [Hotel